 James recently earned a Master’s Degree in Marine Affairs at the University of Washington.
 Growing up on the shores of the Lake Erie, he quickly discovered the natural and cultural riches of the Great Lakes and other aquatic ecosystems.

 James has served as the coordinator for Washington CoastSavers since 2018.
 He successfully coordinated the many private and public partners to facilitate the Washington Coastal Cleanup and Washington State’s participation in Ocean Conservancy’s International Coastal Cleanup.
-James has over four years of experience as an environmental outreach professional at the Byrd Polar & Climate Research Center and Seattle Housing Authority prior to this position, where he spent his time organizing environmental stewardship and volunteer programs.
+James has over five years of experience as an environmental outreach professional at the Byrd Polar & Climate Research Center and Seattle Housing Authority prior to this position, where he spent his time organizing environmental stewardship and volunteer programs.